Klusowski, J. Prediction Horizons Influence Expectations of Trend Continuation vs. Reversal. Manuscript in preparation.

 We find that people choose even numbers more frequently than odd numbers when selecting quantities to acquire or consume (e.g., choosing how many apples to buy for oneself at a store).
 Drawing on a mix of data sources—including the Kilts-NielsenIQ consumer panel data and online survey data—we find evidence of this tendency not only in shopping decisions but also in a variety of other quantity selection contexts.
 We propose that this phenomenon occurs because even numbers are more accessible and complete than odd numbers.
 This extends previous research findings related to round numbers (e.g., typically those ending in 0 or 5) and shows that disproportionate selection of certain numbers occurs at a more granular level.
 We discuss implications for understanding and influencing quantity selection.

 Banker, M., Klusowski, J. & Zauberman, G. Positive Information is Generalized More than Negative Information When Controlling for Prior Beliefs.
-Manuscript under review at Management Science.
+Revise and Resubmit at Management Science.

 Information is often generalized to similar objects and situations.
 For example, having a positive (or negative) experience at a restaurant may lead one to predict having positive (or negative) experiences at similar restaurants.
 Previous research has shown divergent results on whether people are more likely to generalize positive or negative information without a consistent explanation, largely finding stronger negative generalizations if anything.
 In five preregistered studies and four supplemental studies (N = 8,645), we provide a unifying framework of when and why positive or negative generalizations are stronger.
 In many previous experimental contexts, people hold positive prior beliefs (e.g., most restaurants are good), which leads to stronger negative generalizations because (a) measurement in these paradigms allow greater shifts in beliefs in the negative direction and magnify negative generalizations and (b) negative information contrasts with their positive prior beliefs more than positive information.
 For similar reasons, when people hold negative prior beliefs (e.g., most restaurants are bad), positive generalizations are stronger than negative generalizations.
 To isolate the true effect independent of priors, we employ a novel paradigm to control for prior beliefs.
 Across several domains, we demonstrate that positive generalizations are stronger than negative generalizations, all else equal.
 Evidence suggests this effect is not simply driven by impression management concerns, but reflects a belief that positive information is more diagnostic of other objects than negative information.